-^{7.} For the provisions establishing the sexual assault victim-counselor privilege, see Sections 1035-1036.2.
+^{7.} For the provisions establishing the sexual assault counselor-victim privilege, see Sections 1035-1036.2.
 The sexual assault counselor is authorized to and obligated to claim the privilege when disclosure of a confidential communication is sought.
 Section 1036.

-^{8.} For the provisions establishing the domestic violence victim-counselor privilege, see Sections 1037-1037.8.
+^{8.} For the provisions establishing the domestic violence counselor-victim privilege, see Sections 1037-1037.8.
 The domestic violence counselor is authorized to and obligated to claim the privilege when disclosure of a confidential communication is sought.
 Section 1037.6.

 ^{9.} See, e.g., Upjohn Co. v.
 United States, 449 U.S. 383, 389 (1981) (purpose of attorney-client privilege is "to encourage full and frank communication between attorneys and their clients and thereby promote broader interests in the observance of law and administration of justice"); People v.
 Superior Court (Laff), 25 Cal.
 4th 703, 23 P.3d 563, 107 Cal.
 Rptr.
-2d 323, 332 (2001) (lawyer-client privilege is "fundamental to our legal system," protecting the right of every person to fully confer and confide in a legal expert, so as to obtain adequate advice and a proper defense); People v.
+2d 323, 332 (2001) (lawyerclient privilege is "fundamental to our legal system," protecting right of every person to fully confer and confide in legal expert, so as to obtain adequate advice and proper defense); People v.
 Gilbert, 5 Cal.
 App.
 4th 1372, 1391, 7 Cal.
 Rptr.
-2d 660 (1992) (purpose of sexual assault victim-counselor privilege is to encourage sexual assault victims to make full and frank reports so they may be advised and assisted); People v.
+2d 660 (1992) (purpose of sexual assault counselor-victim privilege is to encourage sexual assault victims to make full and frank reports so they may be advised and assisted); People v.
 Johnson, 233 Cal.
 App.
 3d 425, 438, 284 Cal.
 Rptr.
 579 (1991) (marital communications privilege seeks to preserve the confidence and tranquility of a marital relationship); Board of Medical Quality Assurance v.
 Gherardini, 93 Cal.
 App.
 3d 669, 678-79, 156 Cal.
 Rptr.
-55 (1979) (physician-patient privilege creates zone of privacy to preclude humiliation of patient due to disclosure of ailments, and to encourage patient to inform physician of all matters necessary for effective diagnosis and treatment); Section 1014 Comment (A broad privilege should apply to psychiatrists and certified psychologists, because psychoanalysis and psychotherapy depend on "the fullest revelation of the most intimate and embarrassing details of the patient's life."); Section 1034 Comment (underlying reason for clergy-penitent privilege is that "the law will not compel a clergyman to violate - nor punish him for refusing to violate - the tenets of his church which require him to maintain secrecy as to confidential statements made to him in the course of his religious duties."); M. Méndez, Evidence: The California Code and the Federal Rules § 26.01, at 590 (2d ed.
-1999) (purpose of domestic violence victim-counselor privilege is to promote effective counseling by encouraging full disclosure by the victim).
+55 (1979) (physician-patient privilege creates zone of privacy to preclude humiliation of patient due to disclosure of ailments, and to encourage patient to inform physician of all matters necessary for effective diagnosis and treatment); Section 1014 Comment (A broad privilege should apply to psychiatrists and certified psychologists, because psychoanalysis and psychotherapy depend on "the fullest revelation of the most intimate and embarrassing details of the patient's life."); Section 1034 Comment (underlying reason for clergy-penitent privilege is that "the law will not compel a clergyman to violate - nor punish him for refusing particular relationship, if a communication between persons in one of these relationships was confidential when made, the holder of the privilege is entitled to refuse to disclose the communication in any legal proceeding, 10 and to prevent another from disclosing it.
+11 By protecting their confidential communications from forced disclosure, the privileges allow participants in the relationships to talk without worrying about what might happen if their words were revealed under compulsion of law.